ManuelGil/vscode-json-flow/README.md

 ## Why choose JSON Flow for VS Code

 - **Offline-first & open source (MIT)**: Processing happens locally in VS Code.
 Codebase is open for audit and contributions.
-- **VS Code–native UX**: Activity Bar views, Explorer context menus, editor title actions, and keybindings for a smooth workflow.
+- **VS Code-native UX**: Activity Bar views, Explorer context menus, editor title actions, and keybindings for a smooth workflow.
 - **Broad multi-format scope**: JSON/JSONC/JSON5, YAML, XML, CSV/TSV, TOML, INI, .env, HCL, and more with unified operations.
-- **Split View today, Live Sync tomorrow**: Toggle split view now; selection and edit synchronization are on the roadmap (see versions 2.3–2.4).
+- **Split View today, Live Sync tomorrow**: Toggle split view now; selection and edit synchronization are on the roadmap (see versions 2.3-2.4).
 - **Code generation built-in**: Generate TypeScript, Go, JSON Schema and more directly from JSON.
 - **Workspace-ready**: Supports untrusted and virtual workspaces (limited), respects ignore rules, and is configurable per workspace.
 - **Accessibility & theming roadmap**: High Contrast and token-aware theming improvements planned (see 2.5.0).